jarosado0911/jarosado0911/README.md

 ### Hi there 👋
 Contact information can be found on the left most panel - feel free to browse my recent and public projects.
 I am currently in the process of updating this account and slowly fill in all my codes.
 First, I have everything private for a while until I get everything organized, one by one I will be making my repositories public!
-- 🔭 I’m currently working on organizing my homeworks
-- 🌱 I’m currently learning how to use ug4, neurocollection, and program C#
-- 🌱 I am also adding my exercises I am doing on my own for learning C++
-- 😄 I am also adding Java Script exercises I am working on
-- 😄 I am also adding Python exercises
-- I am also playing around with superLU

 More to be upload.....
 ___